 Periodontist student loan debt — how much do people have?

-Dental school is one of the most expensive grad-level programs out there and dentists graduate with more debt than most other professions.
+Dental school is one of the most expensive grad-level programs out there.
+Dentists graduate with more debt than most other professions.

-A typical dentist will graduate with around $250,000 to $300,000 in student loans and those attending private schools can add about 50% more to that total.
-We’ve done 468 consults for dentists with an average debt of $381,000.
+A typical dentist will graduate with around $250,000 to $300,000 in student loans.
+Those attending private schools can add about 50% more to that total.
+We’ve done hundreds of consults for dentists with an average debt of $381,000.
 That’s among the highest average we’ve consulted with compared to other professions.

 However, dental schools continue to be in high demand because of the high-income potential for dentists and specialists like periodontists.
 Plus, periodontists an even higher income potential if they decide to open their own practice.